 Students will be selected based on a variety of factors, including their potential to provide high quality legal services to our clients and partners.
 Faculty will consider a student’s interest in, and commitment to, human rights and social justice work, but such experience is not required.
 Faculty try to select a diverse class that has different backgrounds, experiences and interests, but a common desire to promote human rights and work collaboratively to gain invaluable experience.

-Every year the Clinics hold an Open House where each Clinic’s faculty is available to answer questions about their respective clinic.
+Every semester the Clinics hold an Open House where each Clinic’s faculty is available to answer questions about their respective clinic.